 Redware pottery handmade in a mid-1700s stone house.
 This is a one-of-a-kind design inspired by Pennsylvania German art.

 Each piece begins with red earthenware clay rolled flat with a rolling pin and cut to fit the mold.
 Then the clay is laid into the mold (slump molded) to shape it.
 When it is just dry enough to handle without losing its shape liquid white clay (slip) is applied to the surface with a brush.
 The design is scratched into the slip, with a scratch tool, revealing the red clay beneath – the sgraffito technique.
-When the piece is totally dry it is fired in an electric kin – first bisque fired, and then glaze is applied and fired again.
-The completed piece has the overall yellowish coloring of antique redware plates on the front; the back is not glazed following the traditions of the early Pennsylvania potters.
+When the piece is totally dry it is fired in an electric kin.
+The completed piece has color of antique redware; the back is not glazed following the traditions of the early Pennsylvania potters.

 9 1/4" tall, 7" wide, 1 1/2" deep

 **** Save on shipping when purchasing multiple items from my shop.
 Shipping overages are promptly refunded ****